moeenn/image-process/README.md

-## image-converter
+## image-process
-Take input of various types of images and convert & compress them to uniform output.
+A CLI utility to convert & compress images to uniform output.

 ### Usage